IsThereAnyDeal/API/blueprint.md

 Before being removed, endpoint will go through deprecated and unsupported phase.
 No guarantees are made for the duration of these phases.

-## Access

-There are three levels of API endpoints that we provide:

-* *public* - unrestricted access without any prerequisites
-* *protected* - access is restricted by use of *API key* or *OAuth token*, depending on whether the API manipulates or reads user's data
-* *private* - explicit permission is required, [contact us](#introduction/contact)

-Misuse of any endpoint may lead to restricting all API access.

-An endpoint may be of multiple types, e.g. `public/protected`.
-That means that you can get some basic info from the endpoint but to get more detailed information you will need to use an API key or OAuth token.

-### Accessing protected and private endpoints
-If you want to access protected and/or private endpoints, you will have to [register](https://isthereanydeal.com/dev/app/) your app.

-Upon registration you will be able to manage your OAuth credentials and API keys.

-> Do not forget that both API keys and OAuth credentials uniquely identify your app

-Once released, your app will be listed in our own [repository](https://isthereanydeal.com/apps/).

 ## Debugging